zzo/JUTE/README.md

 Specify -sel_host to run the submitted tests through Selenium.
 You can optionally also supply -sel_browser to give a Selenium browser specification.  -sel_browser defaults to '*firefox'.

 <verbatim>
-/home/y/bin/submit_test.pl -sel_host 10.3.4.45 [-sel_browser '*ieexplore'] path/to/test/index.html
+jute_submit_test --sel_host 10.3.4.45 [--sel_browser '*ieexplore'] --test path/to/test/index.html
 </verbatim>

-Of course -sel_host can either point to an individual Selenium host or a Selenium grid host.
+Of course -sel_host can either point to an individual Selenium RC host or a Selenium grid host.

-Note the PROJECT_ROOT/TEST_DIR will be prepended to the specified test files.
+Note the docRoot/testDir prepended to the specified test files.

-##### Parallelization

-Specifying the '-browsers' option.
-This is '1' by default.
-Specifying a larger number will spawn off that many Selenium browsers (as specified by '-sel_host' and '-sel_browser') in parallel to run all submitted tests in parallel.

 #### Running tests through V8

-IF you also have the 'jute_v8' package installed you can use /home/y/bin/submit_test.pl to also run tests thru the [NodeJS/V8](NodeJS/V8.html) backend.
-Simply specify '-v8' on the command line and all of the specified tests given will be run through V8.
+Specify '--v8' on the command line and all of the specified tests will be run through V8.

 <verbatim>
-/home/y/bin/submit_test.pl -v8 path/to/test/index.html
+jute_submit_test.pl --v8 --test path/to/test/index.html
 </verbatim>

 OR any other permutation of test specification as outlined above.

 #### Specifying code coverage